codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Alfredo!
 I was here on 21-10-2025 <^^>

 Hi, my name is Amasha!
 This was added on 22-10-2025 😬

+Hi, my name is Geovana!
+This was added on 22/10/2025 🌻